Safeguarding Sensitive Credentials for SP-API Applications

 Maintaining private code repositories

 A public repository exposes your code to the world, making it available to competitors and attackers alike.
 This presents a significant risk of exposing your company’s normal operations.
-For this reason, Amazon recommends that in addition to following the recommendations in this whitepaper, you also ensure that your repositories remain private.
+For this reason, Amazon recommends that in addition to following the recommendations in this technical paper, you also ensure that your repositories remain private.

 If you are a developer who uses GitHub as a primary code repository hosting service, you should refer to Setting repository visibility in GitHub’s documentation to learn how to make your repositories private.
 You should also consider leveraging built-in features from these services including automatic code scanning to detect credentials and encrypting secrets natively.